Chilinot/SurvivalGamesMultiverse/README.md

 All chests in the map gets randomized the first time a player opens them when a new game has started.
 You can edit what items are going to spawn in the chests and how often they will spawn in the itemlist.yml.

 If a player crafts a chest in the game it will automatically be added to the log of chests to not randomize, this means that players can not craft a chest and it will be randomized when they open it.
-It will function just as a regular chest, and when the game resets the chest is removed.
+It will function just as a regular chest, and when the game resets the chest gets removed.
 Chests that already where placed in the world will not be added to the log of chests to not randomize, this means that all chests that where allready in the world gets randomized when a player first opens it.

 Chests will only get randomized once every game.
 Opening and closing a gamechest (a chest that allready was in the world and not crafted by a player) will not randomize it again when opened.